cloudflare/cloudflare-docs/products/zaraz/src/content/get-started/add-tool.md

 1. Click the **Events** tab.
 You need to create an Event to load the tool into your website.
 Select **Create event** and give your Event a name.

 1. Click the **Firing Triggers** dropdown menu.
 A Firing Trigger is the condition, or set of conditions, that tell Cloudflare Zaraz to fire the Event and load the tool to your website.
-For most tools, this will be a simple *Page view* event type, for which Cloudflare Zaraz offers a `__zarazPageview` preset configuration.
-For more advanced usage of Firing Triggers, refer to [Create a trigger](/get-started/create-trigger).
+For most tools, this will be a simple *Page view* event type, for which Cloudflare Zaraz offers a `pageview` preset configuration.
+If this is the case for the tool you are choosing, you do not need to do anything else.
+For example, with the tool Facebook Pixel, you just need to add your account ID and Zaraz configures the event for you.
+If you need to add a different kind of trigger, refer to [Create a trigger](/get-started/create-trigger).

-1. Click **Save**.

 Your tool is now configured.
 The Event you have created will load the tool into your website when the conditions you set are met.
 Every Event includes: